hajimes/mmh3/docs/CONTRIBUTING.md

 The idea of the subproject directory loosely follows the [`hashlib` implementation of CPython](https://github.com/python/cpython/tree/main/Modules/_hacl).

-### Updating mmh3 C code
+### Updating mmh3 core C code

-Try `git submodule update --init` to fetch Appleby's original SMHasher project as a git submodule.
-Then, run `python util/refresh.py` to generate PEP 7-compliant C code from the original project, instead of editing `murmurhash3.*` files manually.
+Run `tox -e build-cfiles`.
+This will fetch Appleby's original SMHasher project as a git submodule and then generate PEP 7-compliant C code from the original project.

-To perform further edits, add transformation code to the `refresh.py` script.
+To perform further edits, add transformation code to the `refresh.py` script, instead of editing `murmurhash3.*` files manually.
-Then, run `refresh.py` again to update the `murmurhash3.*` files.
+Then, run `tox -e build-cfiles` again to update the `murmurhash3.*` files.

-After file generation, use `clang-format` to format the generated code.
-Try `clang-format -i src/mmh3/*.{c,h}` from the project's top-level directory.

 ### Local files